astuder/dAISy/Firmware/readme.md

 	- If that does not work, connect dAISy directly to your computer without a USB hub and try again.

 8. Press Upgrade Firmware.

 	The upgrade should only take a few seconds.
+	If the firmware upgrade fails with an error, make sure you use the correct firmware file.
+	After a failed FW update, dAISy will usually start in bootloader mode.
+Retry this procedure starting at step 4.

 9. After successful upgrade, dAISy should be available again.

-	In some cases you might need to disconnect and reconnect dAISy
+	In some cases you might need to disconnect and reconnect dAISy.

 10. The version information in the debug menu should now read:

 	*dAISy USB v4.01x* followed by hardware information, e.g. *dAISy USB 3 (5503)*